nccgroup/azucar/README.md

 <h1>Examples</h1>

 This example retrieves information of an Azure Tenant and print results.
-The script will try to connect using the ADAL library, and if no credential passed, the script will try to connect using the bearer token for logged user
+The script will try to connect using the ADAL library, and if no credential passed, the script will try to connect using the bearer token for logged user:

 ```powershell
 .\Azucar.ps1 -ExportTo PRINT | Format-List
 ```

 This example will retrieve information of an Azure Tenant and print results to a local variable.
-The script will try to connect using the ADAL library, and if no credential passed, the script will try to connect using the bearer token for logged user
+The script will then try to connect using the ADAL library, and if no credential passed, the script will try to connect using the bearer token for logged user

 ```powershell
 $data = .\Azucar.ps1 -AuthMode UseCachedCredentials -Verbose -WriteLog -Debug -ExportTo PRINT
 ```

-This example will retrieve information of an Azure Tenant and print results to a local variable.
-The script will try to connect by using the ADAL library and will try to connect by using a cached credential
+This example retrieves information of an Azure Tenant and prints results to a local variable.
+The script will then try to connect by using the ADAL library and will try to connect by using a cached credential

 ```powershell
 $data = .\Azucar.ps1 -AuthMode Client_Credentials -Verbose -WriteLog -Debug -ExportTo PRINT